 Some financial assistance is available to support student interests/extracurricular activities.

-The Marianist Urban Student Program (MUSP) was designed with a holistic approach to the education of the child – spiritual, social, intellectual, physical, cultural, and financial.
-Purcell Marian was the first site of the Marianist Urban Student Program.
-The Marianist Urban Student Program (MUSP) was designed with a holistic approach to the education of the child – spiritual, social, intellectual, physical, cultural, and financial.
-Purcell Marian was the first site of the Marianist Urban Student Program.
-The mission of the MUSP program is to assist students and their families to achieve success in their education within the Christian atmosphere of an urban high school.
+The Marianist Excel Program (previously MUSP) was designed with a holistic approach to the education of the child – spiritual, social, intellectual, physical, cultural, and financial.
+Purcell Marian was the first site of the Marianist Excel Program.
+The mission of the program is to assist students and their families to achieve success in their education within the Christian atmosphere of an urban high school.
 Within the program, students receive tuition assistance, participate in enrichment activities, work with the director in academic coaching and goal setting, and explore many other learning and service opportunities.
 Students are also guided on test preparation, college applications, job searches, and much more.
-MUSP requires an application.
+Admittance in the Marianist Excel Program requires an application.
 First, the student must complete the application to attend Purcell Marian High School and then schedule a shadow visit.
-Secondly, the student must complete the MUSP application, the 150-word essay on why they should be chosen for MUSP, and obtain two letters of recommendation from 7th and/or 8th-grade teachers.
+Secondly, the student must complete the Marianist Excel Program application, the 150-word essay on why they should be chosen for the Marianist Excel Program, and obtain two letters of recommendation from 7th and/or 8th-grade teachers.

 Founded in memory of Lavatus “Vate” Powell, the Lavatus Powell Program (LPP) was established at Purcell Marian High School in 2000 to help children who have fewer opportunities.
 Vate was a former Cincinnati Public Schools teacher, an active community leader, and the former vice-president at Procter & Gamble.